madeofpendletonwool/PinePods/README.md

 ## ToDo

- - Start
+ - [x] Start
- - Create Code that can pull Podcasts
+ - [x] Create Code that can pull Podcasts
- - Integrate Podcast Index
+ - [x] Integrate Podcast Index
  - Play Audio Files using Python
- - Allow Download of Podcasts in Scructured Form into specific location on Computer
+ - Allow Download of Podcasts in Structured Form into specific location on Computer
- - Create Users/User Functionality
+ - Create Users/User Functionality - Users can now be added via settings page.
+Currently, there's no login options.
+Coming soon
  - Allow for Saving when app is closed - probably from config file that gets saved into config foler that holds data
  - Dockerize
      - Docker Networking
-     - Server Hosting and client Interaction
+     - Server Hosting and client Interaction - Client interaction works via API with mariadb which is hosted on server side
      - Package into Container/Dockerfile
      - Create Docker-Compose Code
  - Create Web App